 Oregon was one of five states to temporarily adopt a measure allowing recent law graduates to gain licensing without sitting for the bar exam.
 Although the measure was only temporary, it sparked a larger discussion about potential alternatives to the bar exam.

-Oregon’s proposed alternative
+Oregon’s alternative licensing procedure

 Oregon’s proposed “Supervised Practice Portfolio” requirements |